slemire/slemire.github.io/_posts/2020-08-01-htb-writeup-oouch.md

 ![](/assets/images/htb-writeup-oouch/Screenshot_21.png)

-The documents has the `develop:supermegasecureklarabubu123!` credentials and an API endpoint `api/get_user`
+The documents has the `develop:supermegasecureklarabubu123!` credentials and an API endpoint `/api/get_user`

 The next hint is also important as it tells us we can get SSH keys.

 ## Enumerating the Oauth and API endpoints on the authorization server

-There's a `/oauth/applications` directory but even with the credentials above I can't get passed the HTTP basic authentication.
+There's a `/oauth/applications` directory but even with the credentials above we can't get passed the HTTP basic authentication.

-The hint talked about applications registration so by using the following link I can get to the app registration page:
+The hint talked about applications registration so by using the following link we can get to the app registration page:

 `http://authorization.oouch.htb:8000/oauth/applications/register/`

 ![](/assets/images/htb-writeup-oouch/Screenshot_22.png)

-Now that I can add applications, I can exploit the redirect_uri and use the XSS again to steal the administrator's sessionid cookie.
+Now that we can add applications, we can exploit the redirect_uri and use the XSS again to steal the administrator's sessionid cookie.

 ![](/assets/images/htb-writeup-oouch/Screenshot_23.png)